SE-E1-2023/PersonalHealthCoach/PersonalHealthCoach.AI/README.md

 Each workout has a fixed number of 8 exercises.

-The response is a json with an excercise list as follows:
+The response is a json with a workout plan as the following:
 ```
 {
   "workout1": [